Aarti93/vue-dropdown/README.md

 # vue-select

-> A select component with multiselect support in vue.js 2.0
+> WIP : A select component with multiselect support in vue.js 2.0

 ## Build Setup